 The Parkers Verdict

-This is a stylish, spacious take on the rarefied five-door coupe market.
-The engines are powerful, standard equipment should be generous and the Arteon is both easy and comfortable to drive.
+This is a stylish, spacious take on the five-door coupe market.
+The engines are powerful, standard equipment is generous and the Arteon is both easy and comfortable to drive.
 It also offers more passenger room than its immediate rivals, with a high-tech-yet-user-friendly interior.

-In other words, it’s a typically Volkswagen product – supremely competent in every department.
+In other words, it’s a supremely competent car.
 The question is whether you, as a buyer, value this competency over the image and also the driving dynamics offered by more recognisably premium competition.